Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Abstract

 \section{Abstract}

 Large language models demonstrate the intriguing ability to perform unseen tasks via in-context learning.
 However, it remains unclear what mechanisms inside the model drive such task-level generalization.
 In this work, we approach this question through the lens of off-by-one addition (\textit{i.e.}, 1+1=3, 2+2=5, 3+3=?), a two-step, counterfactual task with an unexpected +1 function as a second step.
-Leveraging circuit-style interpretability techniques such as path patching, we analyze the models' internal computations behind their notable performance and present three key findings.
-First, we uncover a function induction mechanism that explains the model's generalization from standard addition to off-by-one addition.
-This mechanism resembles the structure of the induction head mechanism found in prior work and elevates it to a higher level of abstraction.
+Leveraging circuit-style interpretability techniques such as path patching, we analyze the models' internal computations behind their performance and present three key findings.
+First, we identify a mechanism that explains the model's generalization from standard addition to off-by-one addition.
+It resembles the induction head mechanism described in prior work, yet operates at a higher level of abstraction; we therefore term it ``function induction'' in this work.
 Second, we show that the induction of the +1 function is governed by multiple attention heads in parallel, each of which emits a distinct piece of the +1 function.
 Finally, we find that this function induction mechanism is reused in a broader range of tasks, including synthetic tasks such as shifted multiple-choice QA and algorithmic tasks such as base-8 addition.
 Overall, our findings offer deeper insights into how reusable and composable structures within language models enable task-level generalization.\footnote{Code: \faGithub\ \href{https://github.com/INK-USC/function-induction}{\texttt{INK-USC/function-induction}}}